Installing the software on Microsoft Windows

 If you are using a recent version of Microsoft Windows and want to often switch between using ArgyllCMS and the OEM driver, you can try using a different physical USB port for each installation, as this reportedly avoids the need to manually switch drivers.

-Jump to your operating system version for the details:
+Jump to your operating system version for the details of how to switch drivers:

 Windows 8, 8.1, 10 & 11